dinasv/CSBFinder/README.md

 ### Citation
 The following paper contains details regarding the previous version of CSBFinder that targeted the extraction of CSBs that correspond to operons.
 It contains details of the Suffix-Tree based algorithm for CSB extraction.
+The options to use the Suffix-Tree based algorithm, and the extraction of directon CSBs, are still available in the new CSBFinder-S.

 If you used the tool as part of your research, please cite us:
 Dina Svetlitsky, Tal Dagan, Vered Chalifa-Caspi, Michal Ziv-Ukelson,